PrivateAIM/documentation/src/guide/deployment/node-installation.md

 should not be modified.
 This only ever needs to be changed if you are [using your own IDP](#using-your-own-idp).
 :::

-See the [Access Control](/guide/admin/keycloak-access-control#access-control) section of the documentation for more information on how to create users and assign them specific roles.

 ::: info Disabling RBAC
 If you have no need for RBAC, it can be disabled by setting `roleClaimName` to an empty string, but this will enable full functionality to all users.